HIPAA Physical Security

 • ⚠️

-No visitor management: Unlocked doors and unsigned visitor logs are among the most common physical findings
+No visitor tracking: Open doors and blank sign-in sheets are some of the most common findings

 • ⚠️